 When it comes to location, most people assume that buying an investment property within the CBD is the best bet.
 If you’re looking for a bargain, though, you might want to look at condominiums outside the city, in areas such as Yishun, Hillview and Pasir Ris.

-If you found this article helpful, 99.co recommends 6 scary rental scams Singapore landlords fall prey to and 9 quick property hacks to spot a good investment unit
+If you found this article helpful, check out 5 preventive maintenance steps to protect your rental yield and 9 quick property hacks to spot a good investment unit